LambertRune/webscraper-GSMPartsCenter/README.md

 ## Security
 - API is only accessible via the Cloudflare Tunnel endpoint.
-- MongoDB credentials and tunnel token are stored in `.env` (never commit this file).
+- Tunnel token is stored in `.env` (never commit this file).
+- No database credentials needed (file-based storage).

 ## Cron/Scheduling
 - The scraper runs automatically every Sunday at 2:00 AM (container time).